RTEMS/rtems-docs/user/start/gsoc.md

 - The author name of the patch is your full legal name.
 - The author email of the patch is your valid email address.
 - Ensure that your changeset builds before sending the MR for review.

+As an initial test of submitting an MR, please add yourself to the correct tracking page of :r:url:`gsoc` for the current year.